- What are Great Bear’s hours of operation?

 - Does Great Bear offer ski and snowboard waxes?

 Yes, Great Bear offers equipment waxes for $15, but does not sharpen edges.
-Waxes are available Wednesdays, Saturdays and Sundays unless otherwise arranged, and can be purchased at Guest Services.
+Waxes are available most days, and can be purchased at Guest Services.
 Depending on availability and the temperature of the equipment, a wax will take approximately 20 to 30 minutes.
 Equipment cannot be stored overnight.

 - Does Great Bear sell food and beverages?